 Before taking any supplement, be sure to talk to your doctor, as you may have pre-existing conditions that may cause some sort of incompatibility.

 Dietary creatine is typically found in animal foods, however, the one found in supplements is usually synthesized from compounds that are vegan-friendly.

 That said if you’re planning to take a creatine supplement delivered in capsule form, ensure that these aren’t made from gelatin — a non-vegan ingredient.

 If you don’t want to waste time searching for the right supplement, the creatine monohydrate supplement by Bulk Supplements is probably the best you can find.
 It’s cheap, available in both powder and capsule form (including veggie capsules), you can get it from as little as 100g to 25kg, and there are no shady extras or any weird claims made by the company.

-  Finally, It doesn’t matter whether you’re vegan or not, taking creatine can positively affect how you train and help you build more muscle.
+Finally, It doesn’t matter whether or not you’re vegan, taking creatine can positively affect how you train and help you build more muscle.